Frequently asked questions

 Q.) What does my puppy come with?

 A.) Your puppy comes with a Two Year Health Guarantee for life-threatening genetic defects, with a signed puppy contract.
 They also come with a small sample bag of the food they are currently eating, a scent blanket that smells like their mom and siblings, toys, and vaccination & deworming records.
 All puppies are examined by a Licensed Veterinarian between 7 - 8 weeks.
-The records from this appointment will be in their go-home folder along with informational sheets on chihuahuas and hypoglycemia.
+The records from this appointment will be in their go-home folder along with informational sheets on training, feeding, chihuahuas and hypoglycemia.

 Q.) When can my puppy come home?